 Students registering as either a full or part-time enrollee at Mesalands will be issued a Security Photo Identification Card.
-This card has multiple uses, including personal identification, Library use, Bookstore transactions, student activities, computer lab use, and to education classes only.
+This card has multiple uses, including personal identification, Library use, Bookstore transactions, student activities, computer lab use, and to prove student status for discounts with community merchants.
+Student ID cards are not issued to students who are taking community education classes only.
 A fee of \$10 will be assessed for replacement of lost ID cards.
 The College Library issues all identification cards.